samdark/yiipowered/modules/api1/docs.md

   for API calls.
 See [Languages](#languages).
 - `thumbnail` - URL pointing to project thumbnail image.
 - `users` - users participated in the project.
-- `voteValue` - total voting to project.
+- `votingResult` - voting result for a project.

 ### Particular project <a href="#projects-view" id="projects-view">#</a>